FAQ

 Why does Telnet show as legacy?

 Telnet is unencrypted.
-Use it only for lab hardware, trusted private networks or legacy systems that cannot use SSH.
+Use it for lab hardware, trusted private networks or legacy systems that cannot use SSH.

 Where do I get support?